SW

 This course examines issues related to the lived experiences of people based on age, culture, race, ethnicity, gender/gender identity/gender expression, sexual orientation, socioeconomic status/class, ability, religion/spirituality, and national origin.
 It is designed to introduce the student to social, economic, and political systems of power that serve to oppress communities that have been minoritized.
 Assignments requiring the student to demonstrate an understanding of U.S. and global perspectives are required.
 Assignments will allow students to demonstrate higher-level critical thinking skills in their analysis and processing of information within a cultural and societal context.

-PW: Exec Systems Structures, US and Global Citizenship
+PW: Executive Systems, US and Global Citizenship

 SW